top of page

 EEC is part of a team of volunteer Garden Leaders running the Vedgewater Community Garden, a Neighborspace Garden, on land donated by Loyola.

-The EEC Commons plots include:
+The EEC Care for All plots include:

 • Beds of natives with plants donated from Loyola's Urban Agriculture Program